Graduate Bulletin Homepage |Admission and Graduate Policies | Combined Baccalaureate-Master's Degree Programs

 - Students may be admitted to an integrated degree program at the beginning of their junior year, or after the successful completion of 56 credits.
 A GPA of 3.2 or higher and three supportive letters of recommendation from faculty are required.

-- Although admitted to an integrated degree program, students will be considered as undergraduate students for the purposes of tuition, financial aid, and headcount identification until completion of 120 credits of satisfactory work.
-Upon meeting that requirement, students will be considered graduate students for purposes of tuition, headcount identification, and eligibility for graduate assistantships, fellowships, and loans.
-A graduate transcript will be initiated for the students at the 120 credit-hour threshold.
+- Although admitted to an integrated degree program, students will be considered as undergraduate students for the purposes of tuition, financial aid, and headcount identification until completion of 12 credits of graduate course work or qualified to receive the bachelor's degree.
+In the semester in which a student enrolls in the 13th credit of graduate course work, he or she will be considered a graduate student for purposes of tuition, headcount identification, and eligibility for graduate assistantships, fellowships, and loans whether or not the student has completed the bachelor's degree.